k0kubun/karabiner-ruby/README.md

 end
 ```

-In dotremap, any Karabiner's configuration unit is expressed in `item` and its `do ~ end` block.
+In karabiner-dsl, any Karabiner's configuration unit is expressed in `item` and its `do ~ end` block.
 You can group some remap configurations in one item and enable them in one click.

 #### remap